NexPlayer/iOS-SDK/advanced.md

 1. The `enableDynamicThumbnail:` method should be called before `open:`.
 2. When `open:` is successful, use the `NXPlayer::contentInfo` to get the total playtime of the content.
-    By dividing the extracted total playtime value by the number of the thumbnail buffer array from the UI (thenumber of available thumbnails), the interval time is determined.
+    By dividing the extracted total playtime value by the number of the thumbnail buffer array from the UI (the number of available thumbnails), the interval time is determined.
 The interval time can then be used with the `setOptionDynamicThumbnail:` method to get thumbnail information.
 3. If the setting above works normally, NexPlayer will use the `onDynamicThumbnailData()` method to send thumbnail data to the UI.
 4. The `disableDynamicThumbnail:` method should be called before `close:` when closing content.
 5. If a video track is changed while content is playing, these methods should be called in the following order:
     - FIRST, `disableDynamicThumbnail:`
     - SECOND, `enableDynamicThumbnail:` to enable Dynamic Thumbnails for the new content, and
-    - LASTLY, `setOptionDynamicThumbnailwithOption:` NexDynamicThumbnailOption::Nex-
-       DynamicThumbnailOptionInterval andParam1:interval_time andParam2:0 to set the appropriate interval for the new thumbnails.
+    - LASTLY, `setOptionDynamicThumbnailwithOption:` NexDynamicThumbnailOption::NexDynamicThumbnailOptionInterval andParam1:interval_time andParam2:0 to set the appropriate interval for the new thumbnails.

 **Returns**